matiti5132421/Group_Omega_Mathias_Haberli_Sophie_Daya/README.md

 Without further ado, let's begin with an overview of the datasets we used!

-## 2. Data Pesentation
+## 2. Data
+### 2.1.
+Data Presentation
 To train our models, we used various datasets.
-The most important was the `training_data.csv`, which you can find here: [dataset/training_data.csv].
+The most important was the `training_data.csv`, which you can find here: [training_data.csv](dataset/training_data.csv).
 This dataset consists of 4800 French texts organized as follows:

 | id  | sentence                                                                 | difficulty |
 | --- | ------------------------------------------------------------------------ | ---------- |